jaronowitz/frankenfit/README.md

   automatically by pip when installing the `frankenfit` package.
 * Test-time dependencies.
 Running the test suite requires additional dependencies beyond the run-time dependencies.
 These are defined in `tox.ini`
 * Developer dependencies.
-These are packages that a developer hacking on `frankenfit` needs to make full use of the repository, including `pre-commit` for running linters without actually making a commit, `jupyter` for interacting with example notebooks, as well as all of the run-time and test-time dependencies to allow for editor
+These are packages that a developer hacking on Frankenfit needs to make full use of the repository, including `pre-commit` for running linters without actually making a commit, `jupyter` for interacting with example notebooks, as well as all of the run-time and test-time dependencies to allow for editor